 Tip #3 - Fixing Popped Nail or Screw Heads

 Nails or screw heads may pop out because of shrinking studs.
 Cut out any bunched drywall around the screw or nailhead.
 Screw or tap the head until it no longer protrudes from the ceiling.
 It will be slightly indented.
 Fill in the indentation with mud and smooth it with sandpaper or a damp sponge.

 Tip #4 - Fixing Small Holes in Drywall

-Small holes (less than 3-inches) can be fixed quickly by adding a self-adhesive drywall patch than can be purchased at most hardware stores.
+Small holes (less than 3-inches) can be fixed quickly by adding a self-adhesive drywall patch that can be purchased at most hardware stores.
 After pressing on the patch, cover with mud compound and allow to dry for 24 hours.

 Use a knife that is several inches larger than the hole you are patching.
 Add another coat with a knife a few inches larger than the first, feathering out several inches past the patch and smoothing off excess mud with a knife.
 Smooth by sanding or wiping with a damp sponge.

 Tip #5 - Fixing Large Holes in Drywall

 Holes that are larger than 3-inches should be replaced with a patch cut from a sheet of drywall.
 Measure the area of damage and cut out a square or rectangular hole from the old drywall.
 Use the same measurements to cut out a piece from the new drywall to replace it.
 If there are no studs behind your drywall to which you can attach the patch, screw wooden boards to either end of the square hole that is a few inches longer than the length of the hole.